lucas-mior/brn2/cbase/c-guidelines.md

   optional or absent, such as lookup/find functions.
 Do not use `NULL` for general failure when the caller may need to know why the operation failed.

+- Functions that operate on multiple pieces of data/structs, can use out parameters for "returning" their result.
+Then, they can either return `void`, if they never fail, or int32, if they can fail.

 - Use `bool` only for predicates.
 Names like `is_*`, `has_*`, `can_*`,
   `contains_*`, and `matches_*` should return boolean answers.
 Failure to answer the question should be impossible or asserted.